Noa-Nussbaum/Avodat-Gmar---Second-semester/README.md

 * The purpose of my last project, Hands, was to classify between three different situations in the way people communicate with each other, given many datasets describing human hand movement.
 I had to upload a great amount of data, manipulate it and clean it as instructed.
 I then split the data into training and testing sets, and used several models to make predictions.
-Amongst others, the models I used were: Random Forest, KNN and Pipeline.